Homepage of the undergraduate website

 The Solution

-• Easily find and search academics
+• Made academic programs easier to find and search

-• Create a responsive/more engaging website
+• Built a responsive, engaging site

 Get to know the users